GoPlausible/.github/profile/README.md

 ## AlgoPoaP Smart Contracts
 [top↑](#algopoap)

-AlgoPoaP ASC System is designed on basis of newest TEAL features came with TEAL v 6.0 on AVM V1.1.
+AlgoPoaP ASC System is designed on basis of newest TEAL features came with TEAL v 6.0 on AVM6.
 AlgoPoaP Parent contract is created and thereafter every AlgoPoaP item is created by this parent contract based on configurations needed.

 ----
 ### Entities Relations: